Called back within a day and gave good advice.

 The right option depends on the current condition of the system and how much has accumulated since installer closure.

 If you have a specific fault you need diagnosing — a fault code, an underperformance issue, battery behaviour you don't understand.
-From £75.
-Written report included.
+Free remote diagnostic — written report included.
 Most issues identifiable without site visit.

 Remote diagnostic →For systems with multiple or cascading issues after installer closure.
 Covers monitoring transfer, documentation rebuild, warranty escalation, fault diagnosis, and a full written condition report.
 One engagement, everything covered.
 Quoted after initial diagnostic.